billhennessy/hennessysview2020/content/posts/scott-adams-scooped-me.md

 FAUCI: In clinical trials, Remdesivir was shown to shorten the disease by thirty-one percent.

-Here's the truth: in clinical trials, there was no different in mortality rates between patients given Remdesivir (subjects) and those given a placebo (controls).
+Here's the truth: in clinical trials, there was no difference in mortality rates between patients given Remdesivir (subjects) and those given a placebo (controls).
 That's the question reporters ask.
 Fauci, though, answers the question China and Gilead, the drug's patent-holders, want him to answer.
 The subjects who lived became asymptomatic 31 percent sooner than the control group.

-Remdesivir does not save lives, but it does make China and Gilead rich, [which all this is about](https://hennessysview.com/it-was-china-all-along/).
+Remdesivir does not save lives, but it does make China and Gilead rich, [which is what this is about](https://hennessysview.com/it-was-china-all-along/).

 ### Flu Death Statistics Are Pure BS